Ishme-Dagan I

-Ishme-Dagan I (Išme-Dagān) was a monarch of Ekallatum and Assur during the Old Assyrian period.
-The much later Assyrian King List (AKL) credits Ishme-Dagan I with a reign of forty years; however, it is now known from a limmu-list of eponyms unearthed at Kanesh in 2003 that his reign in Assur lasted eleven years.
-According to the AKL, Ishme-Dagan I was the son and successor of Shamshi-Adad I. Also according to the AKL, Ishme-Dagan I was succeeded by his son Mut-Ashkur.
+Ishme-Dagan I (Išme-Dagān; died c.
+1765 BC) was a monarch of Ekallatum and Assur during the early 2nd Millennium BC.
+The much later Assyrian King List (AKL) credits Ishme-Dagan I with a reign of 40 years; however, it is now known from a limmu-list of eponyms unearthed at Kanesh in 2003 that his reign in Assur lasted around 11 years.
+According to the AKL, Ishme-Dagan I was the son and successor of Shamshi-Adad I. Also according to the much later literary composition Assyrian King List, Ishme-Dagan I might have been succeeded by a son Mut-Ashkur.

 Biography

 Family

 A map of the Ancient Near East showing the geopolitical situation around the Assur (light brown) near contemporary great powers such as: Eshnunna (light blue), Yamhad (dark blue), Qatna (dark brown), the First Dynasty of Babylon (yellow), and the Third Mariote Kingdom (shortly before the conquest of the long-abandoned town of Shubat-Enlil c.
-1808 BCE by the Amorite conqueror Shamshi-Adad I.)
+1808 BC by the Amorite conqueror Shamshi-Adad I.)

-Ishme-Dagan I's father, Shamshi-Adad I, was an Amorite king, originally of Terqa (in Syria), who seized control of Assyria around 1808 BCE.
+Ishme-Dagan I's father, Shamshi-Adad I, was an Amorite king, originally of Terqa (in Syria), who seized control of Assyria around 1808 BC.

 Shamshi-Adad I ruled from Shubat-Enlil.
 Shamshi-Adad I placed his oldest son (Ishme-Dagan I) on the throne of Ekallatum.
 Shamshi-Adad I placed his youngest son (Yasmah-Adad) on the throne of Mari.
 Ishme-Dagan I ruled the south-eastern region in Upper Mesopotamia.
 Ishme-Dagan I's realm of influence included the city-state of Assur.